eunomia-bpf/eunomia-bpf/README.md

 you can also simply use the [ebpm-template](https://github.com/eunomia-bpf/ebpm-template) repo as a template in github, just push to it and github action can help you compile CO-RE ebpf code!

-### An Observability tool

-An prometheus and OpenTelemetry exporter for custom eBPF metrics, written in async rust: [eunomia-exporter](eunomia-exporter)

-You can compile it or download from [release](https://github.com/eunomia-bpf/eunomia-bpf/releases/)

 ### other related projects

 - LMP eBPF Hub: [github.com/linuxkerneltravel/lmp](https://github.com/linuxkerneltravel/lmp)